Applying the Theory of Biological Design to Optimal Owl Flight | The Institute for Creation Research

 Clearly, the way we think about creatures is extremely important.
 The radically different approach of a TOBD is long overdue.
 The essential change in view is that it is organism-focused.
 Causal explanations are framed according to engineering practice.

 Organism-focused (or internalism) means that all of an organism’s capabilities are determined by innate, engineered, and up-front traits.
 These exist in organisms prior to any environmental exposures.
-These capabilities should be the principle focus of research and discussion.
+These capabilities should be the principal focus of research and discussion.
 Traits—not exposures—determine capabilities.
 Causal explanations should credit these traits with a creature’s successful resolutions of environmental challenges.

 An engineering-based approach fosters testable predictions.
 Some are: purpose is expected at every level of investigation, biological functions can be reversed engineered, and identifiable control systems will govern 100% of an organism’s operations.
 It expects to find corresponding features between human-engineered contrivances and those in creatures that perform similar functions.
 Engineered outcomes like efficiency, optimization, robustness, etc. should be widely evident.
 Biological functions will be most accurately explained by models developed using engineering principles.
 These principles should guide research since they’re essential for making correct cause-and-effect associations.